 As a goal-oriented treatment plan, a large portion of this process revolves around learning to change a thought pattern to create a more positive outcome during real-life situations.
 This happens outside of the group session during day-to-day life.

-It’s not possible to simply change overnight.
-As a type of psychotherapy, CBT requires individuals to work through a process that changes the way you see yourself, which ultimately changes the way you view the world and your thought patterns.
-To do this, a series of CBT techniques is used to help encourage change.
-The following are some examples:
+Change does not happen overnight.
+CBT psychotherapy takes time as you work through a process that changes the way you see yourself.
+This ultimately changes the way you view the world and your thought patterns.
+Apart from challenging negative thinking patterns (cognitive restructuring), we focus on other CBT techniques to encourage and embed change.
+Some of these are mindfulness, exposure therapy and journaling.

 Mindfulness

-In mindfulness, your goal is to stop yourself.
-You learn to become mindful of what you are thinking.
-During and after that argument, you become aware of what you are doing and what’s likely to happen if you don’t stop those thoughts.
+In mindfulness, the goal is to stop yourself from descending into an emotional or physical spiral.
+You become mindful of what you’re thinking and what’s likely to happen if you don’t stop negative or emotional thoughts.

 Journaling